Społem

-PSS Społem is a Polish consumers' co-operative of local grocery stores founded in 1868.
+PSS Społem is a Polish consumers' co-operative of local grocery stores, founded in 1868.

-Each of the branches of PSS Społem during the Partitions of Poland were formed via different conditions in law, economy and politics.
-The common character of the consumers' co-operative was patriotism, providing economic and political security against the Partition Powers of Kingdom of Prussia, Habsburg Austria and the Russian Empire.
-The year 1869 saw the formation of the first consumer co-operatives: Merkury in Warsaw, Oszczędność in Radom, and Zgoda in Płock.
+During the Partitions of Poland, each of the branches of PSS Społem was formed under different conditions in law, economy and politics.
+The common character of the consumers' co-operative was patriotism, providing economic and political security against the Partition Powers of the Kingdom of Prussia, Habsburg Austria and the Russian Empire.
+In 1869, the first consumer co-operatives were established: Merkury in Warsaw, Oszczędność in Radom, and Zgoda in Płock.
 The idea behind the name of the co-operative chain was Stefan Żeromski, who published the first fortnightly journal propagating the need for co-operation, published in 1906.

 During the Polish People's Republic, PSS Społem built a number of modernist grocery stores, inter alia in: Spółdzielczy Dom Handlowy Zenit in Katowice (1962), SDH Central in Łódź (1972), SDH Skarbek in Katowice (1975).